-- A completed Emergency Card for Visit Leaders (or equivalent) is recommended to be with the Visit Leader at all times
+- A completed Emergency Card for Visit Leaders (or equivalent) must be with the Visit Leader at all times

-- A completed Emergency Action Card (or equivalent) is recommended to be with the emergency home contact(s) at all times, where access to EVOLVE is not possible.
+- A completed Emergency Action Card (or equivalent) must be with the emergency home contact(s) at all times, where access to EVOLVE is not possible.

-- A First Contact Emergency Action Card can be used when taking the initial call from a Visit Leader in an emergency.
+- A First Contact Emergency Action Card can be used when taking an initial a call from a Visit Leader in an emergency.

-In the event of a delay in retuning (of more than 1 hour), or of an incident resulting in harm to any attending participant, staff member or volunteer, then the establishment must be contacted as soon as possible to inform Clare Hatto, Headteacher at Aldercar High School or designated deputy so that they can decide: -
+In the event of a delay in retuning (of more than 1 hour), or of an incident resulting in harm to any attending participant, staff member or volunteer, then the establishment must be contacted as soon as possible to inform Mrs C Hatto or designated deputy so that they can decide: -

-- A. If the incident is of a less serious nature then the next of kin or parents of those affected will be informed about what has happened (e.g. that the party will be returning late or that an incident has befallen a party member) and the action that has been taken so far.
-In appropriate circumstances the Visit Leader will be designated to undertake this task. - B. If the incident is very serious to contact Derbyshire County Council using the emergency contact phone number and details given below, or your multi-academy trust emergency line:
+A. If the incident is of a less serious nature then the next of kin or parents of those affected will be informed about what has happened (e.g. that the party will be returning late or that an incident has befallen a party member) and the action that has been taken so far.
+In appropriate circumstances the Visit Leader will be designated to undertake this task.
+B. If the incident is very serious to contact Derbyshire County Council using the emergency contact phone number and details given below: